JYC11/JYC11/README.md

 ## About
 * Backend Developer
-* Most experienced in Python but always willing to learn and use other tech
 * I used Kotlin/Spring at DNK
 * I also sometimes do workshops at CodeSeoul, a non-profit organization.
 Here are some of my talks:
 * https://www.youtube.com/watch?v=wxfNSbJBa3E